Learn About Medical Liens and What They Mean for Your Case

 Insurance company

-A company that issues insurance contracts in order to provide financial protection against potential future hazards.
+A company that issues insurance contracts to provide financial protection against potential future hazards.

 Lien